 Bring Villages to Your Central Ohio Neighborhood

-Village Connections serves the neighborhoods of German Village, Schumacher Place, Merion Village, The Brewery District and parts of downtown Columbus.
+Village Connections serves the Columbus neighborhoods of German Village, Schumacher Place, Merion Village, The Brewery District and parts of downtown.
 We would like to see every neighborhood have their own "Village" so we wrote a one page guide to get interested folks started.

 Who We Are

 Village Connections is an urban, community based non-profit organization that empowers members to lead an active and engaged lifestyle in their own homes as they age.
-By providing a network of high quality person-centered resources for members’ evolving needs, this grass rootsorganization offers information and referrals to cost effective services and activities designed to enhance members’ health and wellness, support their social, educational, and cultural interests, and foster member to member volunteer support.
+By providing a network of high quality volunteers and resources for members’ evolving needs, this grass roots organization offers information and referrals to cost effective services and activities designed to enhance members’ health and wellness, support their social, educational, and cultural interests, and foster member to member volunteer support.

-Village Connections in Columbus, Ohio mobilizes residents of historic German Village and its surrounding urban neighborhoods who wish to stay in their homes as long as possible as they age.
-Village Connections also activates neighborhood volunteers who assist members with transportation and minor household chores and screens vendors who provide discounted home maintenance, home care, and other services.
-It also develops strategic civic, corporate, educational, and health alliances to deliver services and programs, to stretch resources, and to rigorously evaluate its program outcomes.
+Village Connections in Columbus, Ohio mobilizes residents of several historic, urban neighborhoods who wish to stay in their homes as long as possible as they age.
+It also activates neighborhood volunteers who assist members with transportation and minor household chores and screens vendors who provide discounted home maintenance, home care, and other services.
+In addition, Village Connections develops strategic civic, corporate, educational, and health alliances to deliver services and programs, to stretch resources, and to rigorously evaluate its program outcomes.
 Volunteers and vendors are carefully vetted by Village Connections staff.

-Village Connections, spearheaded by long term German Village residents, is an innovative program and the first of its type in central Ohio.
+Spearheaded by long term German Village residents, Village Connections is an innovative program and the first of its type in Ohio.
 However, the village’s strategic plan and initial budget are informed by a systematic review of the best practices of a growing number of other successful Villages.
 With considerable help from the Central Ohio Area Agency on Aging, the members of the German Village Society’s Long Range Planning Committee extensively researched the best practices of successful villages across the United States.